alevchuk/minibank/README.md

 export PROMPT_COMMAND="history -a; history -c; history -r; $PROMPT_COMMAND"
 ```

-Now do the same for `/etc/skel/.bashrc`
+Now do the same /etc/skel by running `sudo vi /etc/skel/.bashrc`
 * so that every new accounts gets this

 #### GNU Screen